smolino/picroft_skill_gpio8s/README.md

 ### Generation

+GPIO Pins used to this project

+Project has been made with GPIO Extension Board

+Pins connected to the RelaySwitch (27,17,22,05,06,13,19,26)

 The documentation is done by sphinx with some of it in the code.
 The following will generate the html docs.

 ```make docs```